egaraev/automation_scripts/README.md

 # automation_script
-Set of menu driven shell scripts for some repeating tasks for unix servers
+Set of menu driven shell scripts for some repeating tasks for unix servers.
+Used for the environment, where you cannot use SSH keys exchanged among servers, so i used expect for sending username and password to all those servers.
+Has basic functional for running commands on remote servers, upload run and download results of any shell script and etc.

 Menu Options